wuzhiguocarter/call-graph/README.md

 ## Features

--   generate call graph in graphviz dot language and preview.
+-   Generate call graph in graphviz dot language and preview
+-   Generate sequence diagrams using Mermaid syntax
--   save graph as dot or svg file
+-   Save graph as dot or svg file
+-   Export sequence diagrams as SVG or download source code
+-   Intelligent filtering of high in-degree nodes to reduce diagram complexity
+-   Accurate representation of actual call sequence in sequence diagrams

 ## Quick start

 1. Open your folder and select a entry function
 2. Run `CallGraph.showOutgoingCallGraph` command using context menu or `Ctrl+Shift+P` to show outgoing calls
 3. Or Run `CallGraph.showIncomingCallGraph` command using context menu or `Ctrl+Shift+P` to show incoming calls
+4. For sequence diagrams, use `CallGraph.showOutgoingSequenceDiagram` or `CallGraph.showIncomingSequenceDiagram`
-4. Click `save dot file` or `save as svg` in the bottom left corner to save the graph
+5. Click `save dot file` or `save as svg` in the bottom left corner to save the graph
+6. For sequence diagrams, use the "Export SVG" or "Download Source Code" buttons
-5. Add `.callgraphignore` file in your project root directory to ignore some files or folders in workspace (the syntax is the same as `.gitignore`)
+7. Add `.callgraphignore` file in your project root directory to ignore some files or folders in workspace (the syntax is the same as `.gitignore`)

 ## Configuration